AlxV07/CalculatorProject/README.md

 ## Project Summary:
 This calculator is split into two components, a lexer and a parser.
 The lexer takes a valid mathematical equation as a String and converts it into a List of Tokens, which is then fed into the parser.
 The parser then converts each token into an AstNode, and constructs a "tree" of Number and Operator Nodes.
 Once it has done this, it calculates the "tree" and returns the result.

-So far, I have written Tokens for the Numbers, and Plus & Minus operators.
-I have written and tested the Lexer for these Tokens.
-Ast Nodes for Number, Plus, and Minus have also been written, and the Parser is currently a work in progress.

 ## Detailed Overview:

 ### ===Lexer===